Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 Next we need to configure the public key for the streaming user to access Snowflake programmatically.

-First, in the Snowflake worksheet, replace < pubKey > with the content of the file `/home/ssm-user/pub.Key` (see `step 4` by clicking on `section #2 Create a provisioned Kafka cluster and a Linux jumphost in AWS` in the left pane) in the following SQL command and execute.
+First, in the Snowflake worksheet, replace < pubKey > with the content of the file `/home/azureuser/pub.Key` (see `step 4` by clicking on `section #2 Create a Linux virtual machine` in the left pane) in the following SQL command and execute.
 ```commandline
 use role accountadmin;
 alter user streaming_user set rsa_public_key='< pubKey >';